infusion-wro/bootcamp-fibonacci/README.md

 ## Task

-Improve the fibonacci function, so that tests for larger values do not time out.
+Improve the fibonacci function that calculates the nth [fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number), so that tests for larger values do not time out.

 _Dos:_
 - Modify the body of the fibonacci function